Expand the Driver Pool with Smaller Trucks

 The requirement for a CDL comes down to the Gross Vehicle Weight Rating (GVWR), which is the maximum operating weight for a vehicle.
 A manufacturer determines its trucks' GVWR based on various specifications, including the type of engine, fuel, passengers and cargo-hauling capabilities.
 Most often, a vehicle lists a weight rating for its front and rear axles on the inside doorjamb.

-Ultimately, GVWR is the maximum loaded weight allowed, and the FMCSA has determined that any truck used to transport passengers or property with a GVWR of 26,001 lb. or more is a commercial motor vehicle, but anything under that amount does not.
+Ultimately, GVWR is the maximum loaded weight allowed, and the Federal Motor Carrier Safety Administration (FMCSA) has determined that any truck used to transport passengers or property with a GVWR of 26,001 lb. or more is a commercial motor vehicle, but anything under that amount does not.

 Penske offers several shapes and sizes, with some not requiring a CDL.
 Vehicles that do not require a CDL include: